Numerical python

 Figure 1

-The matrix mathematics side of python is not so comprehensive as MATLAB.
-Most of the tools are built on core matrix libraries, numpy and scipy, do what I want mostly, but when, for example, I really need some fancy spline type I read about on the internet, or you want someone to have really put in some effort on ensuring such-and-such a recursive filter is stable, Igit might find you need to do it yourself. numpy though gives us all the classic fortan linear algebra nlibraries.
-There are several underlying numerics libraries which can be invoked from python, as with any language with a decent FFI.
-For example tensorflow will invoke eigen.
+The matrix mathematics side of Python is not as comprehensive as MATLAB.
+Most of the tools built on core matrix libraries, numpy and scipy, do what I want mostly, but when, for example, I really need some fancy spline type I read about on the internet, or you want someone to have really put in some effort into ensuring such-and-such a recursive filter is stable, you might find you need to do it yourself. numpy though gives us all the classic Fortran linear algebra libraries.
+There are several underlying numerics libraries which can be invoked from Python, as with any language with a decent FFI.
+For example tensorflow will invoke Eigen.
 PyArmadillo invokes Armadillo.
 See also the strange adjacent system of GPU libraries.

 1 Aesara